Kotlin/kotlinx.coroutines/docs/topics/coroutines-cancellation.md

 If a coroutine doesn't suspend for a long time, it doesn't stop when it's canceled.

 In CPU-intensive computations and other code that runs for a long time without suspending, call the [`yield()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/yield.html) function periodically.
-Calling `yield()` periodically gives other coroutines a chance to run on the current thread and ensures that the coroutine checks for cancellation reguralry.
+This function releases the current thread and gives other coroutines a chance to run on it.
-If the coroutine is canceled, the `yield()` function throws `CancellationException`.
+It also ensures that the coroutine checks for cancellation regularly.
+If the coroutine is canceled, the `yield()` function throws a `CancellationException`.

 ![Comparison of coroutine cancellation handling without checks, with `ensureActive()` or `isActive`, and with `yield()`](yield-and-cancellation.svg)